SuperStulle007/UltraCapes/README.md

 # Features:

+• Easy Setup!

-• Permissions for using all Capes or single Capes!
+• Permissions for using Capes!

 • Easy Usage via UI!

-• 8 Capes!
+• Add unlimited Capes!

+# Setup:

+Download this Plugin and put it in the plugins folder of your Server.

+With the Command /cape you can choose a cape.

+To add own Capes just put the .png Picture of the Cape in the plugin_data/UltraCapes/ folder.

+Then the new Capes automatically appear in the UI.

 # TO DO:

-• Adding more Capes

-• (maybe Adding Pictures to the UI)
+• Nothing to do yet

-• Adding/Configureable Capes

 # Permissions:

-• cape.all:
-description: Allows using all Capes.

-• cape.cmd:
-description: Allows opening the UI.

-• blue_creeper.cape:
-description: Blue Creeper Cape Permissiom

-• enderman.cape:
-description: Enderman Cape Permission

-• energy.cape:
-description: Energie Cape Permission

-• fire.cape:
-description: Fire Cape Permission

-• red_creeper.cape:
-description: Red Creeper Cape Permission

-• turtle.cape:
-description: Turtle Cape Permission

-• pickaxe.cape:
-description: Pickaxe Cape Permission

-• firework.cape:
-description: Firework Cape Permission

-• iron_golem.cape:
-description: Iron-Golem Cape Permission

-Have fun with this plugin on your Server!
+The permissions for each cape is: {capename}.cape.

+For example: firework.cape or energy.cape

 # Note

 • If you have problems open an Issue or contact me on Discord:
-  @SuperStulle007#4539
+  @'SuperStulle007#7777

+Have fun with this plugin on your Server!